tvuotila/heroku-buildpack-google-chrome/README.md

 # heroku-buildpack-google-chrome

-This buildpack downloads and installs (headless) Google Chrome from your choice of release channels.
+This buildpack downloads and installs (headless) Google Chrome for Testing.
+Requires [Heroku APT Buildpack](https://github.com/heroku/heroku-buildpack-apt.git) after this buildpack in order to install dependencies.

 ## Shims and Command Line Flags